Silversunset01/dbm/tutorials.md

 To apply a role you must first obtain the role object.
 Do this with a Find Role action.
 You can search by Role ID, Role Name, or Role Color (name or ID are the best options for this as they are the least likely to duplicate).

 Give this role a variable name that you can easily identify later.
-Here we will use `default-role`
+Here we will search for the role called `Players` and store it as the variable name `default-role`

 ![](https://raw.githubusercontent.com/Silversunset01/dbm/master/screenshots/autorole2.PNG)